-Although perhaps not on the tip of anyone's tongue in the US, 1&1 is widely known in Europe as one of the continent's leading hosting and cloud providers.
-Less known, both in the US and Europe, is that 1&1 also markets a website builder, which although not as familiar as Wix, Weebly, or Squarespace, has found its way into our evaluation; let's take a look at why.
+Although perhaps not on the tip of anyone's tongue in the US, 1&1 is widely known throughout Europe as one of the continent's leading hosting and cloud providers.
+What fewer are aware of, both in the US and Europe, is that 1&1 also markets a website builder, which while not as popular as those of Wix, Weebly, or Squarespace, has found its way into our sample; let's take a look at why.

 Pros and Cons

-Powerful editor with a wide range of options for customization
+Powerful editor offering a wide range of customization options

 Personalized guidelines for client-specific marketing